rives-io/riv/docs/developing-cartridges.md

 ```

 Then you should see a hello world screen like before.
-Now let's actually compile a cartridge for it and run it:
+Now let's actually compile a cartridge and run it:

 ```sh
 rivemu -quiet -no-window -sdk -workspace -exec riv-mksqfs hello hello-compiled.sqfs rivemu hello-compiled.sqfs
 ```

-Again, like before you should see hello world screen,
+Like before you should see hello world screen,
-but this cartridge is different from the first one using that used JIT,
+but this cartridge is different from the first one,
-it uses ahead of time compilation,
+because it used ahead of time compilation now,
-which makes your cartridge faster to run, and perhaps smaller.
+which makes your cartridge faster to load and run and smaller for cartridges with lot of code.
 We recommend to use JIT just for prototyping,
 when possible your final release cartridge should be statically compiled.